kosmonautdnb/WatcomGL/README.md

 Multithreading is planned (if a multithreading lib for Dos pops up somewhere).

 A demo game can be found here: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS

+This is part of my "template lib" here: https://github.com/kosmonautdnb/TemplateLib_WatcomC.git